 Key Leadership Biographies

-A deeply committed educator, Chase is currently is Professor of the Practice of Music at Harvard University, where she teaches courses on ensemble building, cultural activism, and transdisciplinary collaboration.
+A deeply committed educator, she is Professor of the Practice of Music at Harvard University, where she teaches courses on contemporary music, cultural activism and interdisciplinary collaboration.
+Chase is also a Creative Associate at The Juilliard School.
 She lives in Brooklyn.